Combat Jackets

 What is the difference between a combat jacket and a regular jacket?

-A combat jacket is designed for use with tactical gear, featuring reinforced panels, functional pockets and durable fabric.
+A combat jacket is designed for use with tactical gear, featuring reinforced areas, functional pockets and durable fabric.

 Which fabric is best for long-term use?